Eric A. Engels, M.D., M.P.H.

 Dr. Engels earned a B.A. in mathematics from the University of Virginia in 1987 and an M.D. from Harvard Medical School in 1991.
 From 1991 to 1994, he trained in internal medicine at Brigham and Women's Hospital.
 Subsequently, Dr. Engels received clinical training in infectious diseases and an M.P.H. at Tufts University School of Medicine.
 He joined the NCI Viral Epidemiology Branch (later the Infections and Immunoepidemiology Branch (IIB)) in 1998 as a senior staff fellow, became an investigator in 2000, and was tenured in 2007.
-He was appointed Chief of IIB in 2017.
+He was appointed Branch Director of IIB in 2017.
 Dr. Engels holds an adjunct faculty appointment in the Department of Epidemiology at the Johns Hopkins School of Public Health.
+In 2022, he was elected as a Fellow of the American Association for the Advancement of Science.

 Immunosuppression and Infection in Cancer